Major blackouts are more common now than ever before. Most of us have experienced a blackout for a few hours.

 Germs and infections spread quickly in unsanitary places.
 There are a few things you can do in your house to keep it sanitized.
-Have a stock of paper plates, paper towels and disposable flatware.
-You don’t want to keep dirty dishes laying around.
+Have a stock of paper plates, paper towels, and disposable flatware.
+You don’t want to keep dirty dishes lying around.

 Fuel for Your Car

 When you start thinking about long-term blackouts, you realize that people will eventually start to migrate, looking for power or resources.

 I highly recommend that you stay where you are until you have to leave.
 That time may never come.
 If it does, gas stations won’t work.
 You need to have fuel stored for your vehicles.
 Ideally, you want enough fuel stored to travel within a 500-mile radius.

 Firearms and Ammunition

 Most people are not prepared to lose power for two weeks.
 After a few days, they will become desperate.
 If they think you have something they could use, you may have to defend yourself and your family.
 The hope is that this never happens, but it is better to be safe than sorry, by getting a firearm for home defense.

 Chances are everything in your refrigerator and freezer will perish unless you cook it up over the first few days of the blackout.
 However, you may have some medications that need to stay cool.
 A cooler with jugs of water can keep your medications at a lower temperature.
 If you are in the winter, you are in luck.